-This report also elucidates how supporting trade development and cooperation amongst OIC Member Countries remained the primary focus of ITFC.
+This report also illustrates the importance of supporting trade development and cooperation amongst OIC Member Countries, which is among the primary focus areas of ITFC activities.
 In this regard, ITFC expanded its partnerships with international, regional, and national institutions to design and deliver Trade Related Technical Assistance (TRTA) to Member Countries through its various types on interventions, which are Flagship Programs, Integrated Trade Solutions and Targeted Interventions.